react-native-community/discussions-and-proposals/proposals/0759-react-native-frameworks.md

 An example of Open Source React Native Framework is [Expo](https://expo.dev/).

-If you’re not using a React Native Framework, but you’re building production-ready applications, you probably have a collection of scripts and automations that helps you develop and ship applications to production.
+If you’re building production-ready applications without using React Native Framework, you probably have a collection of scripts and automations that helps you develop and ship applications to production.
 This collection of infrastructure is a bespoke React Native Framework that you built around your own needs and processes.
 For this reason, is easier to think about React Native Framework as:

 > **You’re either using a React Native Framework or you’re building your own React Native Framework**